telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 [Learn more about the network capturing mode here...]({%slug capture-network-traffic%})

-The network capturing mode in Fiddler has many advantages compared to the traditional HTTPS proxy capturing.
+The network capturing mode in Fiddler has many advantages over traditional HTTPS proxy capturing.
 The main differences are:
 - You don't need to change or set an HTTPS proxy on your operating system or client applications.
 - You have more control over which network segment or processes to monitor.
 - It brings additional value in overcoming known HTTPS proxy limitations in specific operating systems and clients.